 And that’s because, unlike traditional advertising, content marketing doesn’t rely on big production and big spends.
 If you approach your content marketing plan in a smart, strategic way, you can – and should! – create an amazing and effective storytelling strategy on a shoestring budget.

-Here’s how small businesses can get big rewards by being budget-savvy with strategy, content and tools:
+Here’s how small schools can get big rewards by being budget-savvy with strategy, content, and tools:

 1. Reallocate your team’s resources.

-If you’re ready to start a content marketing initiative but are worried you don’t have the time or the budget, start by reviewing how your communications or sales employees are spending their time.
-Are they wasting energy and resources on outdated practices that have simply become part of your daily routine?
+If you’re ready to start a content marketing initiative but are worried you don’t have the time or the budget, start by reviewing how your marketing and admissions teams are spending their time.
+Are they using energy and resources on outdated practices that have simply become part of your daily routine?

 This process must include analyzing which tactics are working and which are not working.
 For example, is your team putting out press releases that don’t get any traction?
-Are they creating sell sheets no one uses?
+Are they creating flyers or brochures no one uses?
 Are they posting on social media with no clear strategy?
 Review internal practices and do an honest assessment of your current marketing plan.
 If you can eliminate tasks that aren’t making an impact, you can free up resources to focus on content marketing.